arvindhsundar/hackingattention/content/Build In Public.md

 Build In Public is a movement where you are open and vulnerable as you learn and/or create something in public.

+The predominant tone of this style of content marketing is that of you chatting with your classmates and friends.

 The key principles here are:
 1. Show your work.
 2. Adopt a learner's mindset, not an expert lens.